-This course focuses on strategic management decisions and processes that sustain n organzation's long term competitive advantage.
+This course focuses on strategic management decisions and processes that sustain n organization's long term competitive advantage.
 Special emphasis is placed on managing and ctornolling an organization's tangible and intangible assets.
 Upon successful completion of the course, students will be able to design and synthesize strategies that support key stakeholder growth and development.
-Prerequisite: None completion of this course, students will be able to apply such systems to create and sustain a competitive advantage in a global environment.